jwplayer/jwplayer-documentation/docs/advertising/video_player_bidding_advanced_guide.md

 4. JW Player appends the custom parameters to the DFP tag

 !!!
-The JW Player Video Player Bidding solution requires line items for each bidder to be created in DFP.

-Given how many network requests will be going out for the bidders, click-to-play or auto starting when the player is viewable (with the player below the fold) is likely to be a more successful strategy than setting `autostart: true`.
+The JW Player Video Player Bidding solution requires line items for each bidder to be created in DFP.<br/><br/>Given how many network requests will be going out for the bidders, click-to-play or auto starting when the player is viewable (with the player below the fold) is likely to be a more successful strategy than setting `autostart: true`.
 !!!